 2. Change Your Position

 According to professional coach and hypnotist Scott Schmaren, changing how you’re sitting or standing can change your mood.
-“Neuroscience has taught us that the physiology of our bodies
+“Neuroscience has taught us that the physiology of our bodies effects our emotions and that, when the two are in conflict, physiology will override your emotions and change to match your physiology,” he explains.
+“So by changing your physiology to that of someone who is confident, strong and powerful you will effect a change in your emotions and behavior.”

 He suggests striking what he calls a “power pose” as an effective technique for combatting anxiety.
 “Stand in a posture of strength.
 For example, hands on hips, elbows out, legs shoulder-width apart — like Wonder Woman.
 Or just sit tall and straight in a chair,” he says.
-“Many of my clients
+“Many of my clients suffer with anxiety, and this simple and quick fix can be used any place and at any time.”

 Another physiological tactic, according to Joy Rains, author of “Meditation Illuminated: Simple Ways to Manage Your Busy Mind,” is to concentrate on your feet.
-“Focus on where you connect with the
+“Focus on where you connect with the ground, as if you are ‘rooting’ into the earth and drawing strength into your body,” she advises

 3. Ground Yourself